 Details on how Pitney Bowes is using speech analytics and how it is encouraging customers to use online resources appear in the May issue of “Customer Service Newsletter.”

-For more on speech analytics solutions and how this web-based software can help your business monitor call quality, improve customer service, and help your business work more effectively, call CallFinder at 1-800-639-1700 or request a free demo of the CallFinder recording and speech analytics solution.
+For more on speech analytics solutions and how this cloud-based software can help your business monitor call quality, improve customer service, and help your business work more effectively, call CallFinder at 1-800-639-1700 or request a free demo of the CallFinder’s speech analytics solution.